klonyyy/MCUViewer/README.md

 Since the Trace Viewer module was added MCUViewer has a unique property of displaying SWO trace data which both CubeMonitor and STMStudio currently lack.
 Moreover it now fully supports JLink programmer as well.

+## Support and sponsorship

+Maintaining and improving MCUViever takes a lot of time and effort.
+If you find MCUViewer useful in your project or work you can support the development by becoming a [Github sponsor](https://github.com/sponsors/klonyyy) or simply ["buying a coffe"](https://buymeacoffee.com/klonyyy).

+If you're interested in special features, priority feature implementations, or support you can contact me directly.

 ## 3rd party projects used in MCUViewer

 1. [stlink](https://github.com/stlink-org/stlink)